 Yep, seriously, you can grow your own vegetables from small scraps of leftover vegetables you bought at the store.
 It’s unbelievably easy and if you’ve got kids it’s a wonderful little gardening or plant science project.

-It’s also an amazingly cheap way to grow food frugally as you’re not paying for seeds and lots of these vegetables don’t even need soil or a proper pot to grow them in.
+Growing vegetables from scraps is also an amazingly cheap way to grow food frugally as you’re not paying for seeds and lots of these vegetables don’t even need soil or a proper pot to grow them in.
 You can literally grow them in a jar in your kitchen.

 Sounds good, huh?

-Vegetables To Grow From Scraps
+The Best Vegetables To Grow From Scraps

 All of these vegetables will grow well from scraps.
 I’ve roughly ordered them by how useful I think they are when trying to grow your own food.